A Causal Framework for Non-Linear Quantum Mechanics: The Framework

 In the following subsections, we derive the single particle Schr\"{o}dinger equation (\ref{subsec:singleparticle}) and show that this equation allows quantum states to have a conserved norm, permitting a probabilistic interpretation of the theory.
 In \ref{subsec:stationary} we show that this framework allows quantum systems to have stationary states with well defined energies.
-We describe separated systems and show that the theory is causal (\ref{subsec:separated}), and then describe measurement (\ref{subsec:measurement}).
+We describe separated systems and show that the theory is causal (\ref{subsec:separated}), and then describe the meaning of and the effects on measurement in our modification (\ref{subsec:measurement}).